PatrickCDun14/Memoora-calls/README.md

-# Memoora Calls Microservice
+# 📞 Memoora Call Recording Microservice

-A simple, focused microservice for initiating phone calls and recording stories via Twilio.
+A production-ready microservice for initiating phone calls and recording stories via Twilio, with professional caller ID support.

 ## 🎯 What It Does